zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/configuring-dxp-containers.md

 You can specify the Env variable using a Portal Property and point the container to it at container creation.
 Here's an example:

-1. Create a `portal-ext.properties` file:
+1. Create a host folder and a subfolder called `files`:

     ```bash
     mkdir -p [host folder]/files
-    touch [host folder]/files/portal-ext.properties
     ```

-1. Specify the Env variable assignment using a corresponding _property_ assignment in `portal-ext.properties`.
+1. Specify the Env variable assignment using a corresponding _property_ assignment in a `portal-ext.properties` file in the `files` subfolder you created.
 For example,

     ```bash
     echo "setup.wizard.enabled=true" >> [host folder]/files/portal-ext.properties